Farouk-ayo/avatarFit/README.md

 1. **Upload Avatar Model**

    - Click the "Upload Avatar" button or drag a GLB/GLTF file
-   - Wait for the upload and processing to complete
+   - File uploads to Vercel Blob storage
    - Avatar will appear centered in the 3D scene

 2. **Upload Clothing Model**